spr-networks/super/host-packages/spr-krun-runtime/README.md

 The packaged OCI runtime is named `krun`, which makes crun select its libkrun handler before processing Docker's OCI command.

+## Design goals

+Unix/vsock endpoints are restricted as follows:

+- A plugin-provided path contributes only its final `.sock` name. superd prefixes it with a stable plugin-specific identifier, so two plugins cannot select the same entry.
+- A connect policy names one existing root-owned socket under `/run/spr-krun/connect/`.
+Placing that exact assigned socket there is the host-side authorization to expose the service to that plugin.
+- A listen policy names one new path under `/run/spr-krun/listen/`.
+The runtime refuses to replace any existing filesystem entry, and libkrun removes the socket after normal shutdown.
+- Both directories must be root-owned and not writable by group or other;
+  nested paths, symlinks, and names outside the two directories are rejected.
+  Each component under `/run` is opened through a directory file descriptor with `O_NOFOLLOW`; the check does not rely on the final component alone.

+In TAP mode superd assigns the TAP name and locally administered MAC from the plugin identity.
+The runtime discovers the uplink itself and requires exactly one non-loopback interface in the private container network namespace; no plugin-controlled uplink name is honored.

+## Building
 Build instructions:

 ```sh